Data Brief: Child Welfare Investigations and New York City Neighborhoods

 By Angela Butel | June 2019

-In 2017, New York City’s Administration for Children’s Services (ACS) investigated nearly 60,000 allegations of abuse or neglect—in other words, one investigation for every 30 children under the age of 18 in the city.
+New York City’s Administration for Children’s Services (ACS) investigated nearly 60,000 allegations of abuse or neglect in 2017—in other words, one investigation for every 30 children under the age of 18 in the city.
 These investigations were much more heavily concentrated in some neighborhoods than others.
+Below, we delve into which parts of New York City experience concentrated child welfare activity and which do not.
 The 10 community districts in New York City with the highest rates of child poverty had rates of investigation four times higher, on average, than the 10 districts with the lowest child poverty.
 And among districts with similar poverty rates, those with higher concentrations of Black and Latino residents tended to have higher rates of investigation.
+For a table showing data for all community districts, click here.

 Indicated cases are investigations in which ACS finds some credible evidence of abuse or neglect.
 The data by community district show a correlation between child poverty rate and the rate at which investigations in those districts are indicated.
 There is not, however, a significant correlation between a neighborhood’s concentration of Black and Latino residents and its indication rate.